mircealungu/reconstruction/4_Visualization.md

 ### Limitations of UML Class Diagrams

-- do not scale well
+- Do not scale well
-- it is not an information visualization tool
-- it was designed as a specification language
-- not even ArgoUML has class diagrams about itself
+- Not even ArgoUML has class diagrams about itself

+UML
+- Designed as a **modeling** language (thus for specification)
+- not an information visualization tool

 *Solution?
 Learn from Infovis!*